SEARCH

 The orioles were delighted and immediately took over the orange feeders.
 The hummingbirds were happy to get rid of the orioles and resume fighting amongst themselves for food.

-Apparently there is an unwritten rule that orioles will only do cool things if you step outside without your camera, so I haven’t been able to get a photo of them at the chandelier but I did manage to get this guy at the other bird feeder using a faux zoom lens (hence the blur).
+Apparently there is an unwritten rule that orioles will only do cool things if you step outside without your camera, so I haven’t been able to get a photo of them at the chandelier but I did manage to get this guy at another feeder.

 On a safety note, any fresh fruit should be removed before it begins to mold, rot, ferment, or becomes otherwise gross.
 You don’t ever want to put something out that could make the birds ill.